mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/RandomSolarize.md

     )
 ```

-For more information, see  [mindspore.dataset.vision.RandomSolarize](https://mindspore.cn/docs/zh-CN/master/api_python/dataset_vision/mindspore.dataset.vision.RandomSolarize.html#mindspore.dataset.vision.RandomSolarize).
+For more information, see [mindspore.dataset.vision.RandomSolarize](https://mindspore.cn/docs/en/master/api_python/dataset_vision/mindspore.dataset.vision.RandomSolarize.html#mindspore.dataset.vision.RandomSolarize).

 ## Differences

-PyTorch：Solarize the image randomly with a given probability by inverting all pixel values above a threshold.
-If img is a Tensor, it is expected to be in […, 1 or 3, H, W] format, where … means it can have an arbitrary number of leading dimensions.
-If img is PIL Image, it is expected to be in mode “L” or “RGB”.
+PyTorch: Randomly expose the image with a given probability by inverting all pixel values above the threshold.

-MindSpore：Randomly selects a subrange within the specified threshold range and sets the pixel value within the subrange to (255 - pixel).
+MindSpore: Select a random subrange from the specified threshold range and adjust the image pixel values within the subrange.

 ## Code Example